caktus/django-file-picker/docs/screenshots.rst

    :align: center
    :width: 800px

-   An example of inseting an image with File Picker.
+   An example of inserting an image with File Picker.